dimasmith/taxer_csv/README.md

 6. Commit changes with message `chore(release): start version x.y.z development`.
 7. Push changes to the `main` branch.

-You can automate the process if you have `cocogitto` and `cargo-bump` installed.
+You can automate the process if you have `cocogitto` and `cargo-edit` installed.

 ```bash
 git checkout main